 The Group currently only has model permission for specific market risk portfolios.

-4.6.3.1 Risk Based Capital Requirements
+4.6.4.1 Risk Based Capital Requirements

-The CRD IV capital requirements for ICBCS are calculated and disclosed in accordance with the risk based approaches described in the Table below.
+The CRD IV capital requirements for ICBCS are calculated and disclosed in accordance with the risk based approaches described in the Table on the next page.